 Thursday, May 29th, 2014 by Tim Lanoue

 The assets price level history, often displayed is a line form or candle form, is known as the price action of the watched asset.
 Price action is the derivative of order flow, which is the summation of all the buy and sell orders given over any duration of time.
-Watching the price action of our targeted assets is key to our success when using this short-term trading strategy.
+Watching the price action of our targeted assets is key to our success when using this short-term trading pattern.

 How To Apply

-The put trade scenario is the most common occurrence that we have when using this strategy.
+The put trade scenario is the most common occurrence that we have when using this trading pattern.
 This will result in us placing a put trade.
 In order for a put trade to be placed, we need to wait for price to break a support level, go above that support level and break it again in a downward direction.
 A support level is an imaginary level where price bounces off a bearish candle and heads back up.
-In the picture below you can get a better idea on support levels and how to use the put trade strategy scenario.
+In the picture below you can get a better idea on support levels and how to use the put trade scenario.

 The call trade scenario is less common but often displays better trading signals because they are rare.
 Just the opposite of a support level, a resistance level is an imaginary level where price bounces off a bullish (upward) candle and heads back in a downward direction.
 In order for a call trade scenario to be placed we need to wait for price to bounce off our resistance level, head back down in a downward direction, then break our resistance level in an upward direction.
 Once this has happened we can place a call trade.